 This ushered in the Computer Misuse Act 1990, which has since been updated several times to reflect continued changes in technology and cyber security.
 The most significant update came in 2015, although many now believe the law is out of date, and that in order to address the current threat landscape, new legislation is required.

 There are three penalty levels if you are prosecuted under the CMA, applied in proportion to the severity of the act.

 It is illegal under the Computer Misuse Act to gain access to a computer without permission (officially known as "unauthorised access to a computer").
 For this, you face a penalty of up to two years in prison and a £5,000 fine.

 If you gain access to a computer without permission in order to steal data or take part in another crime, such as using that data to commit fraud, you will be tried under the second penalty level.
 For this, you face a sentence of up to 10 years in prison, and can receive an unlimited fine.
 The extent of the punishment depends on the severity of the individual case, and the prosecution has to prove you had intent to commit another crime with the illicit access, which can be difficult.

 Thirdly, if you modify the content of a computer or provide the tools so others can do so, for example if you sell ransomware with the intent for others to alter or destroy the contents of a computer, you could face a prison sentence of up to ten years alongside an unlimited fine.

 If this potential damage extends to causing harm to human welfare or puts national security at risk, the sentence could be up to life imprisonment.

-Computer Misuse Act expansion and controversy
+Computer Misuse Act summary, expansion, and controversy

-"The changes do not extend law enforcement agencies' powers but merely clarify the use of existing powers (derived from other enactments, wherever exercised) in the context of the offences in the 1990 Act," is added.
+"The changes do not extend law enforcement agencies' powers but merely clarify the use of existing powers (derived from other enactments, wherever exercised) in the context of the offences in the 1990 Act," it added.

 Is the Computer Misuse Act fit for purpose?